Shwetha-Selma/M2S_Sample/guided_simpleCUDAGraphs_SYCLMigration/README.md

 This sample demonstrates the migration of the following prominent CUDA features:

-- CUDA Graph API's
+- CUDA Graph API
 - CUDA Stream Capture
 - Shared memory
 - CUDA streams
 - Cooperative groups
-- Warp level primitives
+- Warp-level primitives

-SYCL simpleCudaGraphs sample performs reduction operarion to obtain the sum value from 16777216 number of elements in two different computational kernels reduce and reduceFinal.
+SYCL simpleCudaGraphs sample performs reduction operations to obtain the sum value from 16777216 elements in two different computational kernels `reduce` and `reduceFinal`.
 These kernels are scheduled through taskflow which develops a simple and powerful task programming model to enable efficient implementations of heterogeneous decomposition strategies and leverages both static and dynamic task graph constructions to incorporate computational patterns.

 >  **Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html#gs.s2njvh) for general information about the migration workflow.

 ### CUDA source code evaluation

-The SimpleCudaGraphs sample demonstrates the usage of CUDA Graphs API’s by performing element reduction.
+The SimpleCudaGraphs sample demonstrates the usage of CUDA Graphs APIs by performing element reduction.

-The CUDA Graph API are demonstrated in two CUDA functions:
+The CUDA Graph API is demonstrated in two CUDA functions:
-1. `cudaGraphsManual()` which uses explicit CUDA Graph API's
+1. `cudaGraphsManual()` which uses explicit CUDA Graph APIs
-2. `cudaGraphsUsingStreamCapture()` which uses stream capture API's.
+2. `cudaGraphsUsingStreamCapture()` which uses stream capture API.

 Reduction is performed in two CUDA kernels `reduce ()` and `reduceFinal()`.
-We only migrate the cudaGraphsManual() using SYCLomatic Tool and manually migrating the unmigrated code section using [Taskflow](https://github.com/taskflow/taskflow) Programming Model.
-We do not migrate `cudaGraphsUsingStreamCapture()` because CUDA Stream Capture API's are not yet supported in SYCL.
+We only migrate the cudaGraphsManual() using SYCLomatic Tool and manually migrate the code section which is not migrated using [Taskflow](https://github.com/taskflow/taskflow) Programming Model.
+We do not migrate `cudaGraphsUsingStreamCapture()` because CUDA Stream Capture APIs are not yet supported in SYCL.

 > **Note**: For more information on how to use Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).